taniguchitakara/EnmAlgG4Q8/README.md

 # Hyperelliptic Curve Computations

 This repository contains Magma scripts for performing computations related to hyperelliptic curves (HECs) over finite fields.
-The scripts are designed to compute isomorphism classes of HECs whose automorphism contain quaterninon.
+The scripts are designed to compute isomorphism classes of superspecial HECs whose automorphism contain quaterninon.

 ## Files

 ### `alg2.mgm`
-This script computes the number of isomorphism classes of hyperelliptic curves over finite fields.
+This script computes the number of isomorphism classes of superspecial hyperelliptic curves over finite fields.

 ### `alg3.mgm`
-The script iterates over a range of prime numbers and outputs the representatives of HECs whose automorphism is quaternion for each prime.
+The script iterates over a range of prime numbers and outputs the representatives of superspecial HECs whose automorphism is quaternion for each prime.

 ## Requirements